 Finally, you can make the dough ahead of time.
 After you have punched it down once the dough has risen, you then simply wrap in a floured plastic wrap and refrigerate until ready to use.

-- In a large bowl whisk together flour and salt.
-Add yeast mixture and stir with a palette knife until a dough ball forms.
+In a large bowl, whisk together flour and salt.
+Add yeast mixture and stir with a palette knife until dough ball forms.

-- Remove dough from bowl and punch down on the lightly floured surface.
+Remove dough from bowl and punch down on lightly floured surface.